coolguazitech/ML/README.md

 # Machine Learning
-A machine learning learner, striving to enhance machine learning skills :-)
+A machine learning learner, striving to enhance machine learning skills.
+This repo doesn't cover deep learning aspects, but you can find them in my dissertation. :-)

 ## Model
 Some basic models from scratch, containing KNN, Linear Regression, Logistic Regression, Pocket, SVM, Decision Tree.